wllmcdl/python-scripts/README.md

 # python_course
-This repository is for the exercices I do and some notes I take while taking the python classes
+This repository is for python exercises and notes